21.7 C

 The fatal crash underscores the hazards candidates face while campaigning in Peru’s mountainous regions.
 Although Andean highways link remote communities to larger cities, they include perilous stretches where accidents are frequent.
 The Vía Los Libertadores runs through high-altitude passes and narrow roads cut into steep slopes, posing risks even to experienced drivers.

-Becerra had been actively campaigning across Peru’s interior in the weeks before the accident.
-Days earlier, he appeared at Lima’s Gamarra commercial district at an event with his Senate and deputy candidates, focusing on reaching voters in often-overlooked areas.
+Becerra had been actively campaigning across Peru’s interior in the weeks leading up to the March 15 crash.
+On March 12, he appeared at Lima’s Gamarra commercial district at an event with his Senate and deputy candidates, focusing on reaching voters in often-overlooked areas.

 Peru’s crowded presidential field of 36 candidates highlights the country’s fragmented political scene.
 Conservative businessman Rafael López Aliaga leads many polls, with Keiko Fujimori—daughter of former President Alberto Fujimori—running second.
 If no candidate wins over 50% on April 12, a runoff is scheduled for June 7.